-Applicants needs to be 23 or over and have 180 hours of Counselling training at certificate level in order to apply for the diploma.
-We can accept prior learning on a case by case basis; please contact Kate at firstname.lastname@example.org
+Applicants need to be 23 or over and have 180 hours of Counselling training at Level 2 and L3 certificate level in order to apply for the diploma.
+Please note that we can’t accept any training that is carried out distant learning.

 There are two forms of assessment: internal assessment and external assessment.

 Internal Assessment:- You will compile a portfolio during the course which will be submitted in the final term.

 You will gain this evidence for the seven learning outcomes in a number of ways:

 - Various worksheets

 There is an expectation that journals and assignments are typed.
 You can download a Candidate Guide detailing CPCAB’s seven learning outcomes and you will be well supported by your tutor throughout the course.